Find relief from overthinking, self-doubt, and mental pressure.

 You’re tired of feeling consumed by your own mind.

-You may replay conversations, overanalyze decisions, anticipate worst-case scenarios, or constantly feel pressure to get things right.
+You may replay conversations, overanalyze decisions, anticipate worst-case scenarios, struggle with chronic overthinking, or constantly feel pressure to get things right.
 Even when things are going well, your mind struggles to fully relax.

 Sound like you?